LoicSanchez/JobTrackerPortal-MERN/README.md

 -  normalize.css: Makes browsers render all elements more consistently and in line with modern standards.
 -  styled-components: Allow to write CSS to style your components, removes the mapping between components and styles.
 -  axios: Promise based HTTP client for the browser and node.js (https://axios-http.com/docs/intro).
--  react-icons: Library of icons from multiple sources (https://react-icons.github.io/react-icons)
+-  react-icons: Library of icons from multiple sources (https://react-icons.github.io/react-icons).
+- Moment.js:Parse, validate, manipulate and display dates and times in JavaScript (https://momentjs.com).

 # Design Resources